Sexual Harassment and Retaliation

 You’re Not Alone

 We take the time to truly understand what you are experiencing, stop any harmful activity, and seek proper compensation for any damages you may have suffered.
-We also encourage victims of sexual harassment to receive the treatment and support they need to deal with what is often a very traumatic experience.
+We also encourage victims of sexual harassment to receive the treatment and support they need to deal with what is more often than not a very traumatic experience.

 If you have been the victim of sexual harassment and/or retaliation, or you are not sure and need help, contact us today for a consultation.